 Climate and weather data

 The South African Atlas of Climatology and Agrohydrology (SAAACA) provides freely available daily weather data at the quaternary catchment scale for the period extending from 1950 up to 1999 (Schulze, 2007).
-These data are available through the SAPWAT model and will be made available in the WRO soon.
-The dataset is currently being updated to include 2000-2019 in a WRC project (2019/2020-00205 ) led by UKZN.
+These data are available on the WRO data portal.

 SOURCES OF WEATHER DATA